Table of Contents

 You can also have fun on the old-school boardwalk full of great things to do for everyone in your family, from crazy bar scenes to kid-friendly arcades.

-Things to do in Rehoboth Beach
+Things to do in Rehoboth Beach in July

 - Nightlife – Rehoboth Beach has so many great places to explore the nightlife, often all within walking distance of each other, making for a great evening of bar hopping.